 Methodology

-How we make synthetic healthcare data you can actually trust.
+How I make synthetic data you can check.

-This page is written for the skeptic.
-We build one coherent synthetic person — an archetype — then render their entire data trail from it.
-We'll show you exactly how those people and records are generated, which real-world factors the engine reproduces, how we measure fidelity like an eval, and — just as important — where the data falls short of the real thing.
+This page is for the skeptic.
+I build one synthetic person, an archetype, then generate their whole data trail from it.
+Below: how the people and records are generated, how I set and hit the calibration targets, which real-world patterns the engine reproduces, how I score fidelity, and where the data still falls short of the real thing.

 The generation approach